brimdata/zed/docs/language/operators/README.md

 {"name":"figs","color":"brown","flavor":"plain"}
 ```

-The other input data source is `people.ndjson`, which describes the traits and
+The other input data source is `people.ndjson`, which describes the traits
-preferences of some potential fruit-eaters.
+and preferences of some potential fruit-eaters.

 ```mdtest-input people.ndjson
 {"name":"morgan","age":61,"likes":"tart"}
 {"name":"quinn","age":14,"likes":"sweet","note":"many kids enjoy sweets"}
 {"name":"jessie","age":30,"likes":"plain"}
 {"name":"chris","age":47,"likes":"tart"}
 ```

 #### Example #1 - Inner join

-We'll start by outputting only the fruit for which we have one or more matching
+We'll start by outputting only the fruits for which we have one or more
-person that likes it.
-The name of the matching person is copied into a field
+matching person that likes it.
+The name of the matching person is copied
-of a different name in the joined results.
-Because we're performing an inner
+into a field of a different name in the joined results.

-join (the default), the inclusion of the explicit `inner` is not strictly
+Because we're performing an inner join (the default), the inclusion of the
-necessary, but may be included to help make the Zed self-documenting.
+explicit `inner` is not strictly necessary, but may be included to help make
+the Zed self-documenting.

-Notice how each input is specified separately within the parenthese-wrapped
+Notice how each input is specified separately within the parentheses-wrapped
 `from()` block before the `join` appears in our Zed pipeline.

+The Zed script `inner-join.zed`:
 ```mdtest-input inner-join.zed
 from (
   file fruit.ndjson => sort flavor;